Flag

 Bribery & Corruption

-Australia has a robust legal framework to combat corruption, with a transparent government procurement system and active participation in international anti-corruption efforts.
-The Criminal Code Act 1995 criminalizes bribery of foreign public officials, imposing severe penalties for violations, including imprisonment and substantial fines for both individuals and corporations.
-While corruption is generally not seen as a barrier to business in Australia, there are risks associated with foreign bribery, particularly in the mining sector.
+Australia has a robust legal framework to combat corruption, characterized by transparent government procurement processes and active participation in international anti-corruption efforts.
+The Criminal Code Act 1995 criminalizes bribery of foreign public officials, imposing severe penalties for both individuals and corporations.
+Despite some corruption risks, particularly in foreign bribery and the mining sector, Australia is perceived as having low corruption levels, with various agencies dedicated to ensuring integrity and transparency in public services.

 Economy